A Guide To Today’s Best Modern Jazz Artists

 Work Money Death

-Work Money Death is a Leeds, UK-based jazz band that melds spiritual jazz with the kinetic energy of live improvisation.
+Work Money Death is a Leeds, UK-based contemporary jazz group that melds spiritual jazz with the kinetic energy of live improvisation.
 The band’s debut EP was heavily influenced by the works of Alice Coltrane and Pharoah Sanders.
-Led by saxophonist Tony Burkill and Bassist Neil Innes, the EP features a meditative sound that flows between spirituality and passion.
+Led by saxophonist Tony Burkill and Bassist Neil Innes, their 2021 EP features a meditative sound that flows between spirituality and passion.
 Recorded in 2020 and originally envisioned as a mostly improvisational suite, the songs were adapted to fit the pandemic moment; instead of recording in one take as a group, each musician recorded their part separately in studio, each performance riffing and building upon the previous to create a cohesive whole.
 The result is sure to please fans of meandering, transportive spiritual jazz.

 Related Reads: Dougie Stu – Familiar Future Album Review